faiyazabdullah/BanglaVerse/README.md

+# BanglaVerse

-# BanglaVerse: A Benchmark for Visual Understanding in Bangla with Cultural and Historical Awareness
+## A Benchmark for Visual Understanding in Bangla with Cultural and Historical Awareness

 **BanglaVerse** is a curated visual dataset representing the diverse cultural, historical, and socio-political landscape of **Bangladesh**.
 This dataset is designed for evaluating the visual and reasoning capabilities of **multilingual vision language models**, especially those aligned for **Bangla** and **low-resource language** understanding.